wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.3.1.3 =
+* FIX: Image could not be moved from TMP error in some cases
+* FIX: PHP Strict, Notice and Warning messages

 = 1.3.1.2 =
 * FIX: Not all configuration settings loading